Worship Sundays @ 11:00am

 Stewardship and Fundraising: educates the congregation about the mission of the church and the funds needed to fulfill this mission; supports the fundraising activities of the church.

 Spiritual Oversight: is concerned with the spiritual development and wellbeing of the congregation.
-The committee is responsible for activities held in the sanctuary: marriages, baptisms, funerals and special events.
+With the Ministry Personnel, the committee makes sure that worship services meet the needs of the

 Trustees: responsible for holding and administering all property, real and personal, held in trust or acquired for the use of the congregation.
 The Trustees oversee insurance and administer investment funds.
-Note that a majority of the Trustees must be members of the United Church of Canada.
+A majority of the Trustees must be members of the United Church of Canada.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.